 Jennie is a commercially astute and creative marketing professional, and an accredited PRINCE2 Practitioner, which underpins her experience of managing many marketing projects.
 Jennie joined Chwarae Teg’s marketing team in 2016.
 She has managed AN2 campaigns, the Chwarae Teg website relaunch and is responsible for Chwarae Teg’s stakeholder communications.

 Jo is a CIPD qualified HR professional, with HR Management and Consultancy experience.
 Jo retains a values-based, person-centred approach to HR, having supported numerous organizational and culture change programs.
 Jo has a passion for driving projects forward by shaping and streamlining processes, motivating the workforce, creating avenues for employee voice and recognition and ensuring inclusion and equity is at the forefront of all decision-making.
-As a Client Partner, within the Business Programme, Jo capitalizes on these qualities when forming robust relationships with clients and in influencing decision-makers to assess their own practices, to develop and to implement their own positive results-based changes.

 My background and experience has been predominantly in the education sector, having previously worked as a curriculum manager and lecturer within a further education college where I managed and delivered a diverse range of courses for adult learners.